amaiorano/amaiorano.github.io/_posts/2022-06-22-n64-rgb-mod-and-custom-cable.md

 ![](/assets/images/n64-rgb-mod-and-custom-cable/IMG_5765.jpg)

-Then I placed it over the multiout pins and soldered it in place, making sure to use flux to ensure a solid connection:
+Then I placed it over the multiout pins and soldered it in place, using flux to ensure a solid connection:

 ![](/assets/images/n64-rgb-mod-and-custom-cable/IMG_5766.jpg)